Kontiki-Games/swift_look_at_doc/doc_proj/docs/index.md

 Up Axis Locked | If useLookUpAxis is enabled, whether or not to lock the Up Axis.
 Look Up Axis | If the Up Axis is used, System will try to rotate the bone around it until Forward Axis point to the desired point or be clamped.
 Look at Clamp | Look at Clamp value in degrees - it will clamp the modified look at axis in a cone which aligns to the original forward axis direction.
+Clamp Ratio | Clamp Ratio is the ratio of dimension in the pitch and yaw directions.
+Approximate Clamp | Approximate Clamp is only effect when Use Up Axis is enabled and Up Axis Locked is disabled.
+It is a trade-off between performance and precision.
 Interpolated |  Whether or not interpolated.
 Interpolation Speed | Change rate of the interpolated parameter.
-Approximate Clamp | When the Up Axis is used and is not locked, the computation may be a little heavy, so we can enable this to improve the performance and it can achieve considerable accuracy in most cases.
 Look at Target | Target socket to look at.
 Used if LookAtBone is empty. - You can use  LookAtLocation if you need offset from this point.
 That location will be used in their local space.
 Look at Location | Target Offset.
 It's in world space if LookAtBone is empty or it is based on LookAtBone or LookAtSocket in their local space
 Show Bone Frame | Whether or not show the axes of the local coordinate system of Joint(Bone)